afs-training/practice-javaoo-step-by-step/src/test/java/practice09/README.md

 7. Teacher also has an `isTeaching` method, which accepts an instance of `Student` and return `true/false`.
     As long as the student is in any `klass` of the `classes`, the teacher is teaching him.
-    Whether the student is in klass, `Klass` has a method `isIn` to judge.

     All the subclass of `Person` , should call `Person#introduce` method to get following text：